 Students should complete the required Research Seminar course in their third year.
 There is no expectation that students will have worked in the laboratory in which they do their capstone prior to the start of Year 4.
 However, students are strongly encouraged to experience some kind(s) of laboratory, field or computational research before that time, whether at Yale-NUS or elsewhere.
 Expectations for student-supervisor interactions and work on the project: Students and their Capstone supervisors are expected to meet throughout both semesters.
 The Head of Studies may periodically ask for updates from both students and supervisors.

 Format(s) of final product:

-The Life Sciences capstone projects will be assessed based on various oral presentations and discussions over the course of the capstone year (20%), a five-page written progress report due at the end of the first semester (20%) and the final written thesis document due mid-April (60%).
-Assessment of the thesis itself will consist of two parts: 1) the scholarship of the written document, and 2) an assessment of the effort put forth by the student in carrying out the capstone research project.
+The Life Sciences Capstone projects will be assessed based on various oral presentations and discussions in the course of the capstone year (30%) and on the written document submitted at the thesis due date (70%).
+Assessment of the thesis itself will consist of two parts: 1) the scholarship of the written document, and 2) an assessment of the effort put forth by the student in carrying out the Capstone research project.

 Examples of past capstone projects:

 - Characterization of Danio Rerio Response to Ethanol in an Acute Self-Administration Assay and the Role of CHRNα5 (Tsoi Sau Yee, Class of 2017)

 - Metabolic Reconstruction of C3-C4 Plant Intermediates (Ang Yukai, Class of 2017)